 The Besançon Competition is the only one where candidates are not selected on their documentation (neither biography nor videos).

-The competition opens 270 places per edition: registrations close as soon as the seating limit is reached.
+The competition opens 270 places per edition: applications close as soon as the seating limit is reached.

 Candidates have to perform during live auditions behind closed doors which take place on three continents: Pékin, Montréal, Berlin and Besançon.